History of Walter Payton in Timeline

 1996: Elected to College Football Hall of Fame

-1996: Asteroid Discovered and Named in Payton's Memory
+1996: Asteroid Named in Payton's Memory Discovered

-February 1999: Diagnosis of Rare Liver Disease
+February 1999: Diagnosis of rare liver disease

-April 1999: Final Public Appearance at Cubs Game
+April 1999: Final Public Appearance

 November 1, 1999: Walter Payton's Death